tomtom-international/goji-http-client/README.md

 <a id='base-url'></a>
 ### Base url:

-If you want to make a number of requests to a given service, you can specify `baseUrl` constructor parameter:
+If you want to make a number of requests to a given service, you can specify the `baseUrl` constructor parameter:
 ```groovy
 def http = new HttpClient(
     baseUrl: 'http://water-melon.com')